fragarco/abasm/docs/en/abasm.md

 - REPEAT numeric expression `code block` REND

 Repeats a block of code as many times as the value specified by the numeric expression.
+REPEAT directive cannot be used in the body of a macro definition.

 ```
 EQU ENTITIES, 10